OneCent01/OpenCV-DNN-with-Caffe/README.md

   1. numpy
   - easily pip/pip3 installed
   2. OpenCV
-  - full library must be installed and available to import as
+  - full library must be installed and available to import as cv2
-  3. cv2
-  - can be easily installed via python with the package opencv-python
+  - ceasily pip/pip3 installed with opencv-python
-  4. Jupyter
+  3. Jupyter
   - easily pip/pip3 installed

 Running it: